This is a sewing pattern and tutorial for a Western hat.

 * Trim the seam allowance if necessary.
 Do the same for both outer and lining.

-(7) Sew the brim and side together.
+(7) Sew the "Brim" and "Side" together.

 (8) Attach eyelets at the marked positions.